Good and Bad Passwords How-To

 most people to select passwords that are easy to remember.
 This

-as their passwords.
+dictionaries or word lists.
 Often such names or words are modified by

 applying predictable changes to them.
 This may be in response to